 ADRION current programming period will be officially over in 2020.
 What does it come next?

-Although, the future of the Programme is part of a negotiating process among concerned bodies (EC; European Parliament; the European Council; Committee of the Regions, etc.), a taskforce has been set up at Programme level in order to discuss with our Partner States the areas and topics of the new ADRION and the ways to involve Programme stakeholders with public consultations.
-The taskforce is also in charge of commissioning a territorial analysis that will give useful insights on the future needs of the Programme.
-The taskforce already met twice in 2019 and is meeting regularly in 2020.
+Although, the future of the Programme is part of a negotiating process among concerned bodies (EC; European Parliament; the European Council; Committee of the Regions, etc.), a taskforce has been set up at Programme level in order to discuss with our Partner States the areas and topics of the new ADRION and the ways to involve Programme stakeholders through public consultations.
+The taskforce ensured the release of the territorial analysis which aims at providing useful insights on the future needs of the Programme.
+The taskforce has been convening regularly since 2019.

-These meetings will advance in parallel with the EU-level negotiations on the budgetary and regulatory framework.
-In this regard, the European Commission has presented its Orientation Paper on ADRION, a document aimed at triggering a discussion on the future Programme with Partner States concerned.
-It does not represent the negotiating position of the EC, but it intends to give orientations on the thematic focus of the future Cooperation Programme.
-The paper highlights some important points:
+These meetings advanced in parallel with the EU-level negotiations on the budgetary and regulatory framework.
+In this regard, the European Commission presented in 2019 its Orientation Paper on ADRION, a document aimed at triggering a discussion on the future Programme with Partner States concerned.
+The paper highlighted some important points:

 - The future Adriatic-Ionian programme should closely link with the EUSAIR priorities and objectives